zdenekvicar/harbor-cleanup/README.md

 ## usage
 Image is expecting several environments variables in order to work.

-List of mandatory variables is here:
+List of variables is here:

 Var Name | Required | Description | Notes
 ------------- | ------------- | ------------- |-------------